Ampelion/HALO-AI-output-data-handler-for-QA-Report/README.md

 **Problem**: Signature block misaligned
 **Solution**: Re-run macro on fresh data; manual edits may have disrupted cell merging

-## Version History

-- **v1.0** - Initial release with full analytical reporting

 ## Author

 Josie Babin

-## Acknowledgments

-Developed for OCT4 immunohistochemistry quality control in stem cell characterization assays.
-Compatible with TissueStudio image analysis platform exports.

-## Contributing

-While this macro was developed for a specific analytical workflow, contributions and adaptations are welcome.
-Please note that modifications may require validation in regulated environments.